 There are several things to look at when you are choosing the best camera for your child.
 Thinking of these things now will help you pick the right camera, so you don’t have to upgrade immediately.

 Consider how easy it will be for your child to hold the camera.
 Will they be able to hold on tight and reach the button with their little fingers?

 How heavy is the camera?
 Will your child carry the camera around with them and be able to hold it up for a sustained period if needed?

 Ask yourself if you are buying the camera for a child who has expressed an interest in learning photography, or one who already knows this is a pastime they enjoy.
 You don’t want to lay down a lot of money on a camera to discover your child loses interest after a couple of weeks.

 Is your child likely to be going out and about with their camera?
-If so, a more sturdy camera that can stand up to being carried in their backpack will be a good choice.
+If so, a more sturdy camera that can stand up to being carried in your kid’s backpack will be a good choice.